Industry Analysis & Industry Trends

 Industry Report - Industry Investment Chapter

 The Diaper Manufacturing industry operates with a medium level of capital intensity.
-IBISWorld estimates that for every $1.00 spent on wages, the industry will allocate $0.13 in capital investment; this 2014 figure represents a slight increase from $0.10 in 2009.
+IBISWorld estimates that for every $1.00 spent on wages, the industry will allocate $0.30 in capital investment; this 2016 figure represents an increase from $0.22 in 2011.
 While employees are required for several crucial roles throughout production, including product design and quality control, the diaper manufacturing process has become increasingly mechanized.
 This process is largely composed of three steps: creating the absorbent pad, preparing the nonwoven fabric and assembling the components.

 In the first step, the absorbent pad is created on a movable conveyer belt, relying on nozzles that spray polymers onto the conveyor, and then rolled to create a uniform thickness... purchase to read more